pivotal/docs-tap/learning-center/runtime-environment/custom-resources.hbs.md

 You can deploy workshop images directly to a container runtime.
 Learning Center Operator enables managing the deployments into a Kubernetes cluster.
 A set of Kubernetes custom resource definitions (CRDs) controls the operation of the Learning Center Operator.

 >**Note** The examples do not show all the possible fields of each custom resource type.
-Later documentation will go in-depth on all the possible fields and their definitions.
+Later documentation may go in-depth on possible fields and their definitions.

 ## <a id="workshop-def-resource"></a> Workshop definition resource